Dan Cronin Biography

 Dan Cronin won election to the office of DuPage County Board Chairman first in November 2010, and again in 2014, after serving in the Illinois General Assembly for 20 years.
 He brings his passion for fiscal accountability and efficient government to DuPage County, where he has cut the budget by more than $30 million and reformed costly employee benefits that will save $20 million over the next two decades.
 He has accomplished these significant cost-savings without raising property taxes or compromising service.

 Chairman Cronin is also committed to reducing the size, scope and cost of local government.
 Through his DuPage ACT Initiative (Accountability, Consolidation and Transparency), he introduced a comprehensive approach to reform dozens of independent taxing districts in DuPage County.
-To date, those reforms, that include the elimination of two agencies, are estimated to save taxpayers $80 million.
+To date, those reforms, that include the elimination of two agencies, are estimated to save taxpayers more than $100 million.

 By engaging with leaders across the state, Chairman Cronin continues to advocate on behalf of DuPage taxpayers on regional issues such as infrastructure, public transit and economic development.
 He has been instrumental in obtaining federal grants to help fund the local share of the Illinois Tollway’s Elgin O’Hare Western Access project.
 This project of “national significance” is expected to relieve congestion, promote economic development and create new jobs.